october 2025

 A Blunt Rebuttal of Formulaic Custom Residential Design

-You’re familiar with the script: (wide)open-plans, homes sheathed in a single (usually white) paint color throughout an entire house because there are no stopping points, “farmhouse-y” oak floors, black-framed windows, mystery stone look-alike countertops, and a smattering of midcentury-modern knock-off furniture and fixtures pulled from the same few retailers.
-It’s a Pinterest board come to life; different addresses for the same house.
-Where are the surprises?
-The hidden nooks, the intimate corners, the small details that whisper of the people who live there?
+The template is broken, and we’re working to fix it.
+You’re familiar with the script: (wide) open plans, homes sheathed in a single (usually white) paint color throughout because there are no stopping points, “farmhouse-y” oak floors, black-framed windows, mystery stone look-alike countertops, and a smattering of midcentury-modern knock-off furniture and fixtures pulled from the same few retailers.
+It’s a Pinterest board come to life—different addresses for the same house.

-We’ve become victims of algorithmic design: Social media feeds the general public a narrow vision of what a home “should” look like, and over time, it becomes all people see—and all they desire.
-And the expectation of immediate gratification means long leadtimes that inevitably come with producing grat work are questioned.
-The tragedy is that this process erases individuality.
-Quirks, histories, and contradictions get flattened into aesthetics that appeal to the masses but say nothing about the humans inside.
-In chasing what’s universally appealing, we’ve lost what makes a home personal.
+We’ve become victims of algorithmic design.
+Social media feeds the public a narrow vision of what a home “should” look like, and over time it becomes all people see—and all they desire.
+The expectation of immediate gratification means the long lead times that inevitably come with producing great work are questioned.

 Our Rebellion: The Bold Shifts We’re Making

 Every home we design tells a story.
 Not a brand story, not a market story—a crafted personal narrative.
-Our design process begins with learning what resonates with our clients emotionally.
-We lean into unexpected pairings—raw meets refined, patina meets precision.
-Materials that conjure memory, mood, and meaning over what photographs well.
-And we design for lived rituals—morning coffee spots, quiet reading corners, messy family dinners—not just wide-angle real estate shots.
+Our residential interior design process begins with listening and discovery, learning what resonates with our clients emotionally.

-We spend more time on our sofas, in our kitchens, in our bedrooms, bathrooms and yards than anywhere else.
-So, why shouldn’t our homes be immersive personal experiences?
+We spend more time on our sofas, in our kitchens, in our bedrooms, bathrooms, and yards than anywhere else.
+So why shouldn’t our homes be immersive, personal experiences?

 This isn’t the fastest or easiest approach, and it’s certainly not the most profitable.
 From a business standpoint, we don’t benefit from bulk pricing that leads to larger margins because every element we bring in is unique to that space.
 We don’t create efficiencies by using the same architectural details over and over.

 Rejecting the template doesn’t mean every choice is extravagant or entirely bespoke.
 In fact, the magic often lies in the contrasts: push and pull, a high-low mix, bold and quiet, daring and humble.
-That tension – and balance – creates homes that feel alive.
+That tension—and balance—creates homes that feel alive.

 We know this means we’re not for everyone—and that’s exactly the point.
 We’re out to create the raw, the real, and the radically personal.